chrisdunnname/esphome-s3-box-3-lvgl/README.md

 Last tested on Home Assistant 2025.12 and ESPHome Version 2025.12.

 # BETA
-The substitution BETA yaml is a preview of a proposed update to be the next release simplifying the configuration using extensive substitution for entities.
+The BETA yaml is a preview of a proposed update to be the next release simplifying the configuration using extensive substitution for entities and adding an external weather source.
 This supports Home Assistant 2025.12 and ESPHome Version 2025.12.

 # Loading